APPOINTMENTS GENERAL INFO

 Currently 20 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands offer licensure or certification for naturopathic doctors.
 The American Association of Naturopathic Physicians maintains a list of states and territories that license or certify naturopathic doctors.

-Why should I choose to see a naturopathic doctor?
+Why should I choose to see a naturopathic doctors?

 Certain chronic health conditions that have symptoms such as fatigue, insomnia, or gastrointestinal distress can be difficult to diagnose and treat, and can benefit from a holistic approach.
 NDs use diagnostic tools common in conventional medicine, such as detailed health, disease, and prescription drug histories, physical exams, and targeted laboratory testing and imaging.
 NDs also consider detailed diet history, lifestyle habits and choices, exercise history, and social/emotional factors to assess patients’ needs.
 These approaches can open doors to new treatment pathways and options.